syncfusion-content/javascript-docs/js/Diagram/Node.md

 ---
 layout: post
-title: Visually represents the geometrical informations, process flow, or entities
+title: Visually represent the geometrical informations, process flow, or entities
 description: How to visually represent the geometrical information and process flows as nodes?
 platform: js
 control: Diagram